-What is more frustrating that slow or low water pressure problems when you turn on the sink or shower?
-The first thing to understand, and what AAA Home Services will do, is diagnose the problem.
+What is more frustrating than slow or low water pressure problems when you turn on the sink or shower?
+The first thing to do, and where AAA Home Services can especially help, is to diagnose the problem.

 - Dirty sink or line aerators.
 This is the easiest fix and one you can likely do on your own.
 Your sinks and showers have a small screen on their tip called an aerator.
 These are designed to mix air into the flow on low-flow fixtures, but they also eventually clog with debris and hard water deposits.
 Remove them, clean them out thoroughly and reinstall and see if your flow is better.

 - Debris in water pipes from your water main.
 Over time, sediment can build up, or if you have a water main crack, dirt can enter the main line.
 AAA Home Plumbers can flush your lines to remove this build-up.

 - Leaks in your system.
 You will lose pressure if you have leaks in your system somewhere.

 - Mineral deposit build-up or corrosion in your pipes.
 Common in older pipes in older homes, AAA can clean these pipes with safe chemicals to get them running free again.